MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissite.md

 ```

 ### -CertStoreLocation
-Specifies the certificate store path of the certificate which is used to add a new HTTPS binding
+Specifies the certificate store path of the certificate, which is used to add a new HTTPS binding

 ```yaml
 Type: String